 Few travelers have ever heard of Bhutan—much less passed through its majestic (but remote) borders.
 The kingdom cautiously controls tourism to protect its legacy as one of the world’s top ten biodiversity hotspots.
-Before your Nepal travel, here is a unique opportunity to experience a magical, mystical world of elaborate temple-fortresses, ancient customs, and mind-boggling Himalayan scenery.
+Here is a unique opportunity to experience a magical, mystical world of elaborate temple-fortresses, ancient customs, and mind-boggling Himalayan scenery.

 - It's Included: